 The third benefit of a Training Menu is that — by design — it's tailored to our individual goal and our individual life.
 It can work for a massive goal or a smaller goal.
 It can work if we have a nine-to-five day job, or if we gig in the evenings.
 And if our goal changes or an unexpected life event arises, it's all good.
 It's our Training Menu — we simply readjust.
 But we're continually moving ahead, empowered and excited.

-We're going to be sharing more about The Actor's Training Menu in future posts but wanted to provide a little sprinkle of secret sauce to start to metaphorically dip into.
+We're going to share more about The Actor's Training Menu in future posts but wanted to provide a little drizzle of secret sauce to start to metaphorically dip into.

-If the full deep dive feels like a "NEED!
-NOW!" kinda thang, check out our online course.
+If the full deep dive feels like a right-here-right-now vibe, check out our online course.
 Here, we break down building an Actor's Training Menu step-by-step and the materials are yours to keep for life.
 If you're seriously committed to levelling up, this training will provide the framework to get you there.

 Thoughts / feedback / challenges?
 We'd genuinely love to hear.